Dealing with Misbehaviour

 What do I do if my child is upset by being given a school sanction?

-We would recommend that you talk to your child and try to find out what is at the root of their upset.
-Often, it is worry about your reactions or your disappointment in them.
+We always recommend that you talk to your child and try to find out what is at the root of their upset.
+Often, it is worry about parent/carer reactions or your disappointment in them or they feel that they have let themselves down.

-If children are upset that they have a sanction because they feel they have let themselves or you down, then that is a great credit to them – and makes it more likely that any misbehaviour is a “one off”.
+If children are upset that they have a sanction because they feel they have let themselves or you down, then that is a great credit to them – and makes it more likely that any misbehaviour will not be repeated.

 If your child is saying that the sanction is unfair, see if he/she can explain why.
 As an adult, you may be able to give them the wider perspective that children typically lack.
 However, if you think that what your child is saying doesn’t sound right, then the best thing to do is to contact the school to check whether you have the full picture.

 We would strongly recommend that you ask for clarification first, rather than going solely on what your child says to you.
-Children can be prone to selecting the bits that soften a loved one’s anger with them – and this can give you a misleading picture of the situation!
+As noted, children can be prone to selecting the bits that soften a loved one’s anger with them – and this can give you a misleading picture of the situation.

-However, there are also occasions when we haven’t got the full context of the situation; your help in giving us this extra information means we can make sure we are being as fair as possible to any children involved.
+However, there are inevitably some rare occasions when we haven’t got the full context of the situation; your help in giving us this extra information means we can make sure we are being as fair as possible to any children involved.

 Does my child being given a sanction mean that the school will then view him/her as a problem or failure?